earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood01-intro-to-ggplot-R.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

-* use the ggplot plot function to customize plots
+* Use the `ggplot()` plot function to create custom plots.
+* Add labels to x and y axes and a title to your ggplot plot.
+* Customize the colors and look of a ggplot plot.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need